giovanniboscu/continuous-section-field/docs/aes/README.md

 ```
 Here, $I_1$ and $I_2$ denote the principal second moments of area.

 The same geometry file can therefore support visual inspection, property evaluation, solver export, or validation-oriented sampling.
-In each case the continuous field, is evaluated at the stations requested by the action file.
+In each case the continuous field is evaluated at the stations requested by the action file.

 ### 3.3 Reusability across studies